giuleon/react-image-magnifier/README.md

 - Allow to magnify an image through a lens.

 ## Installation
-Steps to use react-image-magnifier in your React project
+Steps to use react-image-magnifier-lens in your React project
 ### 1.Install from NPM
 ```
 npm install --save react-image-magnifier-lens